Vendors as Part of Aviation SMS Initiatives

 Since each operator is dependent on "external forces" to report hazards to assure operations remain safe, it only makes sense that your company has a "publicly accessible safety reporting system" to allow your vendors and external stakeholders an easy way to participate in your SMS.

 If we take this one step further, you should encourage your external stakeholders to report more than real or potential safety hazards.
 Maximize the utility of your safety program and turn it into an integrated safety and quality management system.
 Each of these systems shares many common components.
-Workflows are very similar to improve quality as it is for safety.
+Workflows are very similar to improving quality as it is for safety.

 Related Articles on Integrated Safety and Quality Management Systems (SMS & QMS)